 The past consisted mainly of full-time internal workers who worked the usual 9 to 5 hours.
 However, in recent years it has become increasingly common for companies to diversify their workforce to include part-time and contract workers.
 These types of employees often have different needs than traditional full-time employees.

-For this reason, organizations need to adopt a field service and mobile workforce management system that provides full-time, part-time, temporary, and contract workers the support they need without affecting productivity.
+For this reason, organizations need to adopt a mobile workforce management system that provides full-time, part-time, temporary, and contract workers the support they need without affecting productivity.

 Why companies need a mobile workforce management app?